justgetcoding/justgetcoding.github.io/_posts/2017-03-05-elements-of-computing.md

 * [Logic.ly](https://logic.ly/download/)
 * The [software downloads](http://www.nand2tetris.org/software.php) from the nand2tetris project.

-Before we jump into the project work, there are a few other things to cover.
+Before I jump into the project work, there are a few other things to cover.
 I am mainly a JavaScript programmer, so the file formats involved were new to me.
 That said, they use pretty straightforward syntax.
 Writing the code for the chips happens in a Hardware Descritpion Language (HDL).
 The HDL files are run with the included